GIScience/openpoiservice/README.md

 [![Tests](https://github.com/GIScience/openpoiservice/workflows/run%20tests/badge.svg)](https://github.com/GIScience/openpoiservice/actions?query=workflow%3A%22run+tests%22)

-Openpoiservice (ops) is a flask application which hosts a highly customizable points of interest database derived from OpenStreetMap.org data and thereby **exploits** it's notion of tags...
+Openpoiservice (ops) is a flask application which hosts a highly customizable points of interest database derived from OpenStreetMap.org data and thereby **exploits** its notion of tags...

 > OpenStreetMap [tags](https://wiki.openstreetmap.org/wiki/Tags) consisting of a key and value describe specific features of
 > map elements (nodes, ways, or relations) or changesets.
 Both items are free format text fields, but often represent numeric